fm4dd/pmod-eeprom/readme.md

 # raspi-config  2 Interface Options  enable I2C
 ```

 Check the IO expander circuit is visible on the I2C bus under address 0x50..0x56, depending on the address set through the DIP switch.
+Below example address 0x50/51 is set with SW1-1 = off and SW1-2 = off.
 ```
 pi@pi-ms05:~ $ i2cdetect -y 1
      0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f